lcoquus/personal-website/_sources/chapter1.md

 Voltage.
 Current.
 Resistance.
 These three quantities will provide the foundation for our study of electricity, particularly electric circuits.
 Here I will outline their definitions and the equation which holds them together.
 In the next sections, we will develop an analogy to build our conceptual understanding, and apply this understanding to build an actual circuit.
 We need very briefly to dip our toes into the physics underlying electric circuits before we can arrive at the definitions.
 Chapter 6 will provide a more thorough treatment of this topic, but for now we will focus on the essentials.

 The function of an electric circuit rests on a property of matter known as electric charge (often shortened to just "charge").
 Physicists denote charge with a lowercase $q$, and it is measured with a unit called the Coulomb ($C$).
 We can consider charge to be similar to mass, in that a particle has a certain "amount" of charge, just as an object has a certain "amount" of mass.
 The only difference is that while mass can only be positive (something can't weigh $-1$ kilograms), charge can be either positive or negative.
+In this respect electric charge behaves similarly to magnets: opposite charges (i.e., positive and negative) attract, while like charges repel.

 Electrons, the subatomic particle of greatest relevance to us, have a charge of approximately $-1.602\times10^{-19} \ C$.

-The reason we are concerned with electrons is that in certain situations electrons, and hence electric charge, can move.
+The reason we are most concerned with electrons is that in certain situations electrons, and hence electric charge, can move.
 This brings us to our first definition. *Current*, notated with the letter $i$ (either uppercase or lowercase) is the rate of change of electric charge.
 In mathematical form,

 $$i=\frac{dq}{dt}.$$

 Current is measured in Amperes ($A$, sometimes shortened to "amps"), where one amp is equal to one Coulomb of electric charge moving past a given point in one second.
+Electrons are the usual "charge carriers" in a circuit; since they are negatively charged, the physical direction of current flow is away from an area of net negative charge towards an area of net positive charge.
+However, due to a quirk in the history of science, the direction of "conventional current" used in circuit analysis is the reverse, positive to negative.
+We will only consider conventional current from now on.

 How can we make charge move?
 Moving electric charge from point A to point B requires energy (notated $w$), which leads to our second definition.
 The *voltage* between two points, notated with the letter $v$ (either uppercase or lowercase), is the amount of energy required to move electric charge from point A to point B. In mathematical form,